Louisiana Science Education Act: Creationism

 Nine academic freedom bills were proposed in various state legislatures in 2011.
 The effort to repeal the Louisiana Science Education Act may have had an effect in dampening the pressure to pass those bills.

 Also, the Louisiana Coalition for Science was able to stop two new efforts to put creationism in Louisiana classrooms after the passage of the Louisiana Science Education Act.
 First, they convinced the Louisiana Board of Elementary and Secondary Education to adopt new biology books after creationists attempted to have the books thrown out.
 Then they also succeeded in killing a Louisiana House bill (HB 580) which was meant to weaken the Board of Elementary and Secondary Education's oversight of public school biology books and supplementary materials.

-Arguments in support

-Advocates of the bill argue that it does not concern Creationism.
-Advocates also argue that the LSEA allows teachers to supplement additional information into the curricula that is not in the textbook and say that the bill does not mention Creationism, and Section D states: "This section shall not be construed to promote any religious doctrine, promote discrimination for or against a particular set of religious beliefs, or promote discrimination for or against religion or nonreligion."

-Furthermore, advocates of the bill argue it is necessary for three reasons.
-First, the supplementation provided for by the LSEA is needed to keep the science textbooks updated, because Biology textbooks are often already falling behind modern research by the time they are written, edited, and published.
-Second, most science textbooks have several, if not dozens, of known errors that can be solved with supplementation.
-Third, many science books are faulty of focusing on only one viewpoint when discussing controversial issues, and further do not accurately critique their proposed theory.
-Advocates argue that the LSEA aids both in supplying the necessary critiques of the scientific theories, and also in providing the other viewpoints that are disregarded.